Understatement of the century: parenting is hard.

 Keep in mind that any of these cognition difficulties — even in extreme cases — are extremely common.
 You and your family will still be able to live long, happy, and normal lives.
 As a parent, it’s important that you stay on-top of your child’s physical and mental health from the moment they are born in order to prevent serious health concerns and educational difficulties down the line.

-If you want to learn more about identifying any cognitive issues in your child or schedule NYC dyslexia testing, give the Center for Cognitive Assessment a call today.
+If you want to learn more about identifying any cognitive issues in your child or schedule NYC dyslexia testing, give the Cognitive Assessment Group a call today.